je-santos/MPLBM-UT/examples/2D_berea_sandstone/README.rst

     run2-phase.sh

 To perform the simulation with the inputs specified in the .xml file.
 At several capillary pressure increments.
-For more information about this procedure, please refer to the validation_YoungLaplace in the examples folder.